klwrq9409/BKMR-MHMC/README.md

         pip install numpyro

 ## Reproducing the simulation results
-Use the scripts in the scripts folder to reproduce results in the paper.
+Use the scripts in the scripts/Simulation folder to reproduce results in the paper.